 She then moved on to Hall Line Ltd before the Ministry of Defence in 1970.
 She worked here until the birth of her first daughter Dawn.
 In those days you got six weeks maternity leave, and although the MOD were flexible and gave her an additional six weeks, Linda found it difficult to find childcare for a full-time job.
 Between 1974 and 1981 Linda had her second child and enjoyed working in bars and clubs in Kensington.

-Working for the police force was difficult at times; writing up homicide reports, warning witnesses for court and dealing with interview tapes that would contain sensitive and often upsetting material.
+Working for the police force was difficult at times; typing up homicide reports, warning witnesses for court and dealing with interview tapes that would contain sensitive and often upsetting material.
 Linda found that using the overtime money she had made to take the girls on holiday would help ease the mental strain of earning money “whilst a poor soul had died.”
 Linda finished her working career in March 2011 in the Criminal Justice Department of Merseyside Police.

 (Above Linda: Linda is testing her typing skills at Western Approaches.)